Bias and Excess Variance in Election Polling: A Not-So-Hidden Markov Model: Background

 Pre-election or ``horserace'' polls have a long history in the United States.
 Pollsters typically attempt to contact a representative sample from the voting population (or weight a random sample to match the expected voting population) and ask respondents which Presidential candidate they intend to vote for.
 While errors certainly do arise from the random sampling, the extensive literature on total survey error documents many non-sampling reasons for polling errors \citep{weisberg2009total,biemer2010total,groves2010total}.
 For example, non-response bias may occur when supporters of a candidate with low support may be less likely to respond to polls \citep{gelman2016mythical}.
 Other sources of error include order effects \citep{mcfarland1981effects} and question wording \citep{smith1987we}.
 For election polls specifically, many pollsters poll the same race and differences in survey methodology and question wording contribute to ``house effects'' whereby each pollster may measure preferences slightly differently. \citet{mcdermott2003horserace} study house effects in the 2000 US Presidential election and \citet{jackman2005pooling} study them in the Australian context.
 Our method studies non-sampling errors to examine how they vary across election cycles and voting populations.

-After the high-profile polling misses in the state-level results of the 2016 and 2020 US Presidential elections, practitioners began to question the relevance of election polling altogether \citep{barnes2016reality}.
-Indeed, lengthy retrospective reports about those elections and horse-race polls were produced, which suggest that non-representative samples and potentially late swings in opinion contributed to the errors \citep{sturgis2016report,aapor2017evaluation,aapor2021evaluation}.
+After the high-profile polling misses in the state-level results of the 2016 and 2020 US Presidential elections, along with misses in the 2015 UK general election and 2016 Brexit referendum referendum, practitioners began to question the relevance of election polling altogether \citep{barnes2016reality}.
+Indeed, lengthy retrospective reports about those elections and horse-race polls were produced, which suggest that non-representative samples and potentially late swings in opinion contributed to the errors \citep{sturgis2016report,aapor2017evaluation,sturgis2018assessment,bon2019polling,aapor2021evaluation}.

 The central theme of the literature that we build upon is that polling errors change over the course of a campaign and across different election cycles and electorates \citep{jennings2018pollerrors}.
 As undecided voters commit to a candidate and late-breaking news stories affect voter preferences, poll results late in the campaign are generally closer to the actual election outcome.
 A frequent methodological choice in this literature is to compute poll-specific errors as the difference between a poll's stated support for each candidate and the election outcome for some small time window close to the election.
 For example, \citet{kennedy2018evaluation} use polls within 13 days of the election and \citet{jennings2018pollerrors} use those within 7 days.
 This structure was relaxed most recently in \citet{ShiraniMehr2018biasvariance} who allow for linear changes throughout a 21-day period before the election.
-We detail their method further in Section~\ref{sec:model} as a principle comparison for the model we develop.
+More recently, \citet{bon2019polling} used this model to decompose bias due to undecided voters from other sources with special attention to the 2016 US Presidential election, which had an unusually high number of undecided voters close to the election.
+We detail the \citet{ShiraniMehr2018biasvariance} method further in Section~\ref{sec:model} as a principle comparison for the model we develop.
 Our model will flexibly capture shifting preferences and account for them when estimating polling error.